espruino/BangleApps/apps/boxclk/README.md

 {
   "customBox": { //
     "string": "Your text here",
-    "font": "CustomFont", // Custom fonts must be in main program and removed in setUI "fontSize": 1,
+    "font": "CustomFont", // Custom fonts must be removed in setUI "fontSize": 1,
     "outline": 2,
-    "color": "#FF9900", // You can use 6-digit or 3-digit hex color codes
+    "color": "#FF9900", // Use 6 or 3 digit hex color codes
-    "outlineColor": "bgH", // You can match system theme colors like this "border": 65535, // Or use 16-bit decimal color codes like this "xPadding": 1,
+    "outlineColor": "bgH", // Or match system theme colors like this "border": 65535, // Or use 16-bit RGB565 like this "xPadding": 1,
     "yPadding": -4,
     "xOffset": 0,